What is a Portfolio? Its Definition, Components, and Types

 2. Time horizon

 The time horizon is also quite important for building a good portfolio.
-When investors get closer to their financial objectives, they should adjust their portfolios.
-They must look to reduce risk and diversify their allocation.
-It helps prevent their earnings from declining.
+When investors get closer to their financial objectives, they should consider adjusting their portfolios.
+They must look to reduce risk and diversify their allocation to sustain their wealth for longer years.

-Investors who will soon retire should allocate a substantial part of their portfolio to low-risk investments.
-They may invest in cash and bonds, and the remaining capital in high-return assets.
-However, beginners should follow a long-term approach.
+Investors who will soon retire may allocate a substantial part of their portfolio to low-risk investments.
+They may invest in cash and bonds, and the remaining capital in high-return assets, to diversify.
+However, beginners should consider following a long-term approach.
 If you have a longer time horizon, you might be able to handle short-term losses and changes in the market.

 3. Financial Objectives: